epiforecasts/forecast.vocs/README.md

 ## Quick start

-This quick start uses data from Germany that includes COVID-19 notificatons and sequences with sequences either being positive or negative for the Delta variant.
+This quick start uses data from Germany that includes COVID-19 notifications and sequences with sequences either being positive or negative for the Delta variant.
 It shows how to produce forecasts for both a one and two strain model for the 19th of June 2021 when the latest available data estimated that approximately 7% of COVID-19 were